ksclaiborne/Network-1-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml_____ file to _/etc/filebeat/filebeat.yml____.
-- Update the __hosts___ file to include...Elk server public IP
+- Update the __hosts___ file to include...Elk server public IP [webservers]
+10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+10.0.0.8 ansible_python_interpreter=/usr/bin/python3

+[elkservers]
+10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, and navigate to _40.211.29.10:5601/app/kibana_(Elk server public IP)__ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_filebeat-playbook.yml and copy to /etc/filebeat/filebeat.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-My-playbook.yml on jumpbox with ansible.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine? hosts file.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_by identifying the hosts as web or Elk in the playbook.
 - _Which URL do you navigate to in order to check that the ELK server is running? http://40.211.29.10:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._